 This coming week should be good though, I finally start physical therapy.
 Time for some real progress!

-This week is the first week of full time infusions, and I’m love it!
+This week is the first week of full-time infusions, and I’m in love it!
 After two liters of fluids, I come out feeling like a superhero.
 Granted, a superhero who needs a nap, but still, my ability to tolerate standing and walking is greatly improved.
 I know once I start my POTS exercise protocol I won’t feel as awesome any more, but I’m enjoying it while it lasts.
 I’m back up to my full dose of anti-anxiety meds, but it hasn’t been long enough to take full effect, so I’m still a bit of a nervous rest.
 It should get better.
 I need it to get better.
-On the bright side, St. Louis has been, in true St. Louis fashion, unseasonably warn, and I’ve gotten to spend some time outside.
+On the bright side, St. Louis has been, in true St. Louis fashion, unseasonably warm, and I’ve gotten to spend some time outside.
 It’s been great after those two weeks of -18 wind chills!

-- How did I live without a Kindle.
+- How did I live without a Kindle?

 - Celebrating Valentines Day early with sushi!

 - How did I get lost again?

 - I love mail addressed to me!

 Next week brings a performance at my church’s annual LGBTQ+ Feel The Love Coffee House.
 My wife and I are performing Androgynous, by The Replacements!
 Are you guys doing anything interesting this week?